 We speculate that when individuals suffering from depression and or anxiety increase their positivity ratios, an upward spiral process is set in motion, opening up an array of potential coping mechanisms.

 Self generating more frequent positive emotions over the course of 7 weeks, was found to reduce depressive symptoms in a randomized control trial undertaken by Frederick et al. (2008).
 An affective balance that over time exceeds a 3-to-1 ratio might also override and prevent the irrational effects caused by stressful life events and mood.
+However, this ratio is arbitrary at best, as shown by Nick Brown, so take it with a grain of salt.

 Faced with suffering and death